-The API Node is the application server that does the actual job of answering to HTTP requests.
-The API Nodes are horizontally scalable and highly available.
+The API Node is the application server that does the actual job of answering HTTP requests.
+API Nodes are horizontally scalable and highly available.
 They can be deployed either as a set of servers, or as containers through the use of Kubernetes (which allows you to deploy either on-premises, or on a serverless stack on the cloud).

-The API Node can only be managed using the command-line or a REST API.
+The API Node can be administratively configured using the command-line or a REST API.
 The UI for using API nodes is the API Deployer.

 The API Deployer is the centralized UI through which you can: